168 Wardour FilmWorks

 The Girls Were Doing Nothing – Completed

 Jonathan, 32, a failed and sexuality frustrated British-Jewish writer, falls in love with Johanna, 28, a free-spirited nymphomaniac film producer.
-Jonathan’s neurotic parents, his maladjusted childhood and mounting insecurities, along with Johanna’s sex addiction and uncontrollable behaviour, paint a wry, touching and finely rendered portrait of a contemporary dysfunctional relationship between two attracting opposites.
-Nouvelle Vague inspired and told in a non-linear style, The Mensch is a fast paced sexy dramedy designed to keep the audience on guard.
-Voice overs, flashback, escapism, fast paced editing, and self referencing are not merely a stylistic choice but a representation of Jonathan’s self reflective and neurotic inner reality.
-With a constant stream of hilarious and poignant jokes it packs together drama, romance and comedy.
+Jonathan’s neurotic parents, his maladjusted childhood and mounting insecurities, along with Johanna’s sex addiction and uncontrollable behavior, paint a wry, touching and finely rendered portrait of a contemporary dysfunctional relationship between two attracting opposites.
+Nouvelle Vague-inspired and told in a non-linear style, The Mensch is a fast paced sexy dramedy designed to keep the audience on guard.
+Voice overs, flashback, escapism, fast-paced editing, and self-referencing are not merely a stylistic choice but a representation of Jonathan’s self-reflective and neurotic inner reality.
+With a constant stream of hilarious and poignant

 Passionate about writing and storytelling, Dekel has has been shooting short “films” since he was 8 years old, using a VHS camcorder and a VCR for editing.
 When he was 21, after completing a mandatory three years service in the Israeli Defence Forces, he left his home country and had since lived in Budapest, London and New York before embarking on a five years long trip around the world, reaching far away places as the North Pole and Mount Everest.
 Returned to London in 2016 to complete a Master’s of Arts in Filmmaking at the London Film School but dropped the program after three months to write direct and produce his first film The Girls Were Doing Nothing.